 To decrease or eliminate voltage drop you can increase the size of the conductor being used to carry power to your electrical load.
 The increased conductor size reduces the amount of resistance on the conductor and the overall resistance on the entire circuit.

-In order to choose the right wire size you’ll need to use a voltage drop calculator, or know the voltage drop formula.
+In order to choose the right wire gauge size, you’ll need to use a DC voltage drop calculator, or know the voltage drop formula.